-Question: Is there a difference between hemp and cannabis?
-Answer: Yes!
+Yes!
 Hemp has been selectively bred to produce no more than 0.3% THC.
-The Federal government does not consider hemp to be a Schedule I drug as a result of the passing of the 2018 Farm Bill.
+The Federal government does not consider hemp a Schedule I drug due to the passing of the 2018 Farm Bill.

-Question: Will CBD get me high?
-Answer: No. Of the ~hundred cannabinoids, the two most commonly known are CBD and THC.
-THC is the cannabinoid that produces a psychoactive effect – “getting high.”
-CBD does not produce this psychoactive effect.
+No. Of the ~hundred cannabinoids, CBD and THC are the two most commonly known.
+THC is the cannabinoid that produces a psychotropic effect – “getting high.”
+CBD does not have this psychotropic effect, and is mildly psychoactive.

-Question: I was under the impression that CBD is only for people who are fighting cancer or who are experiencing severe pain.
-What benefit would CBD have for someone who isn't in pain?
-Answer: New research is coming out that examines the potential benefits of using CBD like a daily vitamin.
+New research is coming out that examines the potential benefits of using CBD as a daily vitamin.
 Early research is finding positive effects of CBD on immune system support and digestive system wellness.